-Cisgender: A person with a gender identify matching the sex they were assigned at birth.
+Cisgender: A person with a gender identity matching the sex they were assigned at birth.

 Closeted: An individual not yet open about their gender identity or sexuality with themselves or with others.

-Constellation: Describes the structure or arrangement of that of a polyamorous relationship.
+Constellation: Describes the structure or arrangement of a polyamorous relationship.